wqqas1/laravel-vue-admin-starter/README.md

 5. Vue cruds in `resources/adminapp/js/cruds`
 6. Vue store requests in `resources/adminapp/js/store/cruds`

-Currently does not modify the router.js and store.js but when crud is generated.
-You will get hint on where and what to add

 ### Todo
 [ ] Change router to dynamically load everything from routes folder